harshilp156/AWS-CICD-Pipeline-Implementation-/README.md

 ## Storing Artifact

-After the Code Build phase we need to have storage to save our build Artifacts.

-For that I am using AWS S3(Simple Storage Service).
+AWS S3 (Simple Storage Service) is used for storing build artifacts.

-I have created a Bucket and configured the Artifact so that all my Artifact files can be stored in AWS S3 in Zip format.
+A bucket is created to store all artifact files in AWS S3 in Zip format.

 ![Screenshot (547)](https://github.com/harshilp156/AWS-CICD-Pipeline-Implementation-/assets/67538347/b296b171-4f8a-4324-81cd-3ce27f0eb707)

 ## Code Deploy

-Now we need to creat an application to deploy our code on AWS code deploy service.

-The application will use AWS EC2 instances to deploy my code.

-Now after creating application , a deployment grout is needed.
+Application deployment on AWS CodeDeploy service is executed through AWS EC2 instances.

-Deployment Group : This is set of one or more servers where the application will be deployed.
+Deployment Group: A set of one or more servers where the application is deployed.

-Also Code deploy needs a service role to access other services (ec2, s3, codebuild ,etc..).
+CodeDeploy requires a service role to access other services (EC2, S3, CodeBuild, etc.).

-Also I will deploy this application on EC2 instance for that I need an EC2 instance.

-## EC2 instance configurations

-AMI : Ubuntu (Free Tier Eligible)

-Instance Tyoe : t2.micro

-Key Pair : To ssh

-Default VPC

-Security groups :

-Allow ssh traffic from : Anywhere

-Allow HTTP traffic from internet

-Allow HTTPS traffic from internet

-Storage : 8gb

-Also we need to configure the ec2 instance service role in order to give access of other services to this instance.

-Now attached this EC2 instance with the deployment group.
+EC2 instance configurations include Ubuntu (Free Tier Eligible), t2.micro, SSH key pair, Default VPC, security group settings, and 8GB storage.

 Also we need a code deploy agent on our ec2 instance.

+A CodeDeploy agent is installed on the EC2 instance using a provided bash script.

 AWS CodeDeploy agent :This is a software component that runs on the instances in our deployment group.
 It is a lightweight daemon process that facilitates the deployment of applications and updates on Amazon EC2 instances.The agent is a critical part of the AWS CodeDeploy service, enabling seamless and automated deployment workflows.